AdventHealth signs $635 million agreement to buy Redmond Regional Medical Center

 “As Harbin Clinic continues to grow and expand our services to meet the needs of those seeking healthcare in our area, our mission remains unchanged,” said Harbin CEO Kenna Stock.
 “We look forward to the opportunity to continue working collaboratively with healthcare systems in our market to deliver complete, best-in-class care throughout Northwest Georgia.”

-“We are excited about the opportunity to offer our unique promise of whole-person care and look forward to working with and caring for the team members, physicians, and residents of northwest Georgia and the surrounding area," said Terry Shaw, president/CEO of AdventHealth.
-"By affiliating with Redmond Regional Medical Center, we will be well positioned to continue providing excellent care in the community."

-It's the second large hospital deal expected to occur in Floyd County this summer.
+The deal between AdventHealth and Redmond is the second large hospital deal expected to come to fruition in Floyd County this year.

 Atrium Health’s pending merger with Floyd Medical Center is expected to be finalized in June or early July and is currently under review by the attorney general’s office.